bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-28-celebrating-our-clients-milestones-roundup.md

 [**emmy**](https://emmy-sharing.de/en/) **expanded its fleet with a new Yadea sharing model**

-Back in April, our client emmy was at the center of three huge pieces of news: First, we were honored (and still are) to have emmy as one of our [Wunder Capital](https://techcrunch.com/2021/04/26/wunder-mobilitys-new-lending-business-helps-micromobility-startups-finance-fleets/) clients, our new subsidiary that is the modern alternative to venture capital.
+Back in April, our client emmy was at the center of three huge pieces of news: First, we were honored (and still are) to have emmy as one of our Wunder Capital clients, our new subsidiary that is the modern alternative to venture capital – read more about it on [TechCrunch](https://techcrunch.com/2021/04/26/wunder-mobilitys-new-lending-business-helps-micromobility-startups-finance-fleets/).
 Secondly, emmy significantly expanded its fleet across Germany.
 On top of all that, emmy was the first to obtain the newly developed sharing-ready version of the G5L, which was born out of our close collaboration with Yadea.

 ![](/uploads/2021/06/28/314006ae-9919-4f15-bcf8-d28bdc197980.png)